Introduction

 In the following, I am going to give some plausible answers to that question.
 Or speculate on the question, if you will, because I do not have any facts to argue with certainty for any of the scenarios presented below.

-I started to write this text before ufo historian and author Mr Richard Dolan made his show "The End of UFO Disclosure?" on his YouTube channel (live-streamed on August 19, 2020).
-Even though I disagree with Mr Dolan's pessimistic or realistic outlook on the future of disclosure, I think he raises some relevant points and questions in his analysis from August 19, 2020.
+I started to write this text before UFO historian and author Mr Richard Dolan made his show "The End of UFO Disclosure?" on his YouTube channel (live-streamed on August 19, 2020).
+Even though I disagree with Mr Dolan's pessimistic (or realistic) outlook on the future of disclosure, I think he raises some relevant points in his analysis from August 19, 2020.

 I will come back to Mr Dolan's video further down, but now to my thoughts on plausible scenarios to the question mentioned at the beginning of this text.

-The fundamental problem with offering any certain answers to the question of how disclosure/transparency may progress is the following:
+The fundamental problem with predicting how disclosure may progress is the following:

-The development of disclosure (or greater transparency) depends mainly on what the USG knows about the UFO phenomenon besides UFOs/UAP not belonging to any nation on Earth.
+The development of disclosure (or greater transparency) hinges on what the USG knows about the UFO phenomenon besides some UFOs/UAP not belonging to any nation on Earth.

-Obviously, the potential disclosure developments depend on many other factors than what the USG knows about the UFO phenomenon.
-For instance, Mr Dolan argues in the video that tighter governmental and corporate control over people's lives (free speech, thought, behaviour, etc.) and over mainstream/social media can put a stop to disclosure.
+Obviously, what happens next with disclosure depends on other variables than what the USG knows about the UFO phenomenon.
+According to Dolan, tighter government and corporate control over people and media could prevent UAP disclosure.
 That is a plausible scenario.

-What I want to focus on here, however, is mainly on the question of plausible scenarios (see scenarios I - IV below) for the development of greater official transparency and how that question correlates with what kind of knowledge the USG has about the UFO phenomenon.
+What I want to focus on here is the question of plausible scenarios (see scenarios I - IV below) for the development of greater official transparency and how that question correlates with what kind of knowledge the USG has about the UFO phenomenon.

-Since it seems like the USG is leading disclosure/greater transparency, I will focus on what the USG knows about the UFO phenomenon.
-Depending on what the USG knows about UFOs/UAP, the ongoing disclosure process can develop differently: it can slow down, it can pick up speed, it can be put on pause.
-Or disclosure/transparency can move behind closed doors again.
+Since it seems like the USG is leading the UFO disclosure, I will focus on what the USG knows about the UFO phenomenon.
+Depending on what the USG knows about UFOs/UAP, the ongoing disclosure process can develop differently: it can slow down, it can pick up speed, or the disclosure can move behind closed doors again.
 Or it can progress as it has been doing these last three years: carefully, selectively, and slowly (well, "slow" is a relative term).

 Now, let us look at some plausible developments of greater official transparency of the UFO phenomenon.